OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

 Short for **Remote Desktop Protocol**, it allows one computer to connect to another computer over a network in order to use it remotely.

-RDP without FireEdge
-""""""""""""""""""""

-RDP connections are available on Sunstone using noVNC.
-You will only have to download the RDP file and open it with an RDP client to establish a connection with your Virtual Machine.

 .. _requirements_guacamole_rdp_sunstone:

-RDP with FireEdge
-"""""""""""""""""

 To enable RDP connections to the VM, you must have one ``NIC`` with ``RDP`` attribute equal to ``YES`` in the template.